Advertiser Disclosure

 8. Meatpacking District

-The Meatpacking District is another great option for where to stay in New York City if you want access to some of the best shopping and nightlife.
+The Meatpacking District is another great place to stay in New York City if you want access to some of the best shopping and nightlife.
 Once home to the city’s slaughterhouses and packaging plants, this is now a cool neighborhood filled with great restaurants, upscale shopping, and bars.

-Nearby attractions include half of the High Line, the Samsung Experience, the Whitney Museum of Art, Chelsea Market, Gansevoort Market, and the West Village.
+Nearby attractions include much of the High Line, the Samsung Experience, the Whitney Museum of Art, Chelsea Market, Gansevoort Market, and the West Village.

 Where to Stay: